-Attention adults!
-If you have a juvenile criminal record, now's the time to have it sealed.
+If you have a California juvenile criminal record, you should strongly consider applying to have it sealed under Welfare and Institutions Code 781 WIC.

-Despite common misperception, juvenile records are not automatically sealed once you turn 18.
-These records remain accessible until you obtain a judicial order to seal and destroy them.
+Contrary to common misperception, juvenile records are not automatically sealed once you turn 18 unless you obtain a judicial order to seal and destroy them under WIC 781.

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.